rosieRRRRR/epoch-clock/README.md

 The Epoch Clock does not depend on PQSF.
 PQSF depends on the Epoch Clock to provide deterministic, sovereign, verifiable time for all temporal predicates.

+## **1.4 Relationship to PQHD (Normative)**

+PQHD consumes EpochTicks as its sole temporal authority for custody predicates and refusal semantics.

+PQHD implementations MUST:

+* validate EpochTicks according to this specification before evaluating any custody predicate;
+* fail closed if EpochTick validation fails, is stale, or mirror consensus cannot be established;
+* treat Epoch Clock as a read-only authority source and MUST NOT assume any Bitcoin Script-level enforcement.

+Epoch Clock does not depend on PQHD.
+PQHD depends on Epoch Clock for deterministic, sovereign, verifiable time.

+## **1.4A Authority Anchor Pattern (Normative–Informative)**

+Epoch Clock follows a general pattern in which an Ordinal inscription is used as an immutable public reference anchor for an authority domain, while all enforcement occurs off-chain through signer and wallet policy.

+In this pattern:

+* the inscription defines authoritative parameters (for example, time profiles, lineage rules, or validity constraints);
+* the inscription is never read by Bitcoin Script;
+* wallets and signers validate the inscription and its lineage independently;
+* refusal to sign is the sole enforcement mechanism.

+This pattern is intentionally general and may be reused by other authority domains (for example governance, execution policy, recovery semantics, or threat-model declarations) without modifying Bitcoin consensus or Script.

+## **1.4B Consuming Protocols (Normative)**

+Epoch Clock is designed to be consumed by external protocols and wallet systems that require a verifiable temporal reference.

+Examples include:

+* PQHD, which consumes EpochTicks as its sole temporal authority for custody predicates;
+* EPOCH Protocol, which binds execution-time commitments to wallet-validated epoch values;
+* other authority systems that require monotonic, replay-resistant time for policy enforcement.

+Epoch Clock does not depend on any consuming protocol.
+All consuming protocols MUST treat Epoch Clock as a read-only authority source and MUST NOT assume any Script-level enforcement.

 ## **1.5 Non-Goals**

 The Epoch Clock does **not** aim to:

-* replace Bitcoin consensus or timestamps
+* replace Bitcoin consensus or timestamps;
-* serve as an oracle or data feed
+* serve as an oracle or data feed;
+* inject time into Bitcoin Script, miner decision-making, or consensus;
-* provide subjective time or timezone information
+* provide subjective time or timezone information;
-* manage private keys or custody models
+* manage private keys or custody models;
-* define wallet-level policy
+* define wallet-level policy;
-* define application-level semantics
+* define application-level semantics.

+Epoch Clock MUST NOT be interpreted as an oracle.
+Any system that treats Epoch Clock as an on-chain oracle is non-conformant.

 ## **1.6 Deployment Environments**